SAP/openui5-docs/docs/XML_Templating_5ee619f.md

 ***

+The XML preprocessor traverses the view's XML DOM in a depth-first, parent-before-child manner and does the following:

 -   All XML attributes which represent an available binding, that is, a binding based only on models available to the preprocessor, are replaced by the result of that binding.
 Formatters and so on can be used as with any SAPUI5 binding.

 -   XML fragments are inlined; that is, the reference is replaced by the fragment's XML DOM and preprocessing takes place on that DOM as well.